GS-ROR$^2$: Bidirectional-guided 3DGS and SDF for Reflective Object Relighting and Reconstruction: Method

 \subsection{SDF-aware pruning}

-\myfiguret{gs_prune}{gs_prune.pdf}{The illustration of SDF-aware pruning.
-We define a narrowing threshold, which is adjusted automatically around the zero-level set.
-The Gaussians out of the threshold will be pruned.
-This pruning operation ensures all Gaussians are near the surface and avoids the floater artifact. }

 With the deferred Gaussians supervised by SDF priors, the geometry becomes smoother.
-However, we still find noticeable floater artifacts, as no constraint is performed on individual Gaussian.
-To resolve this issue, we propose a Gaussian pruning strategy to enforce the Gaussians close to the zero-level set of SDF.
+However, we observe some artifacts caused by the overfitting on specular highlights of reflective objects in training views, which leads to Gaussian outliers distant from the surface.
+These overfitted Gaussians are in the mask region of all training views, so applying the mask loss cannot remove such outliers in training, and we still observe the floaters in the test view, as shown in ~\figref{fig:floater}.
+Besides, all the above losses supervise the alpha-blended results and lack constraints on individual Gaussians to handle the outliers.
+Therefore, we propose a Gaussian pruning strategy to enforce the Gaussians close to the zero-level set of SDF.
 Specifically, for each Gaussian, we check the SDF value at its center and discard the Gaussian if the SDF value is larger than a threshold $s_\varepsilon$, as shown in the \figref{fig:gs_prune}.
-Since it is laborious to adjust the threshold per scene, we link it with the probability density function $\phi_s(s)$ in \eqref{eq:dpf}, which can be defined as:
+Since it is laborious to adjust the threshold per scene, we link it with the probability density function $\phi_s(s)$ in \eqref{eq:dpf}, and the threshold $s_\varepsilon$ can be defined as $\phi_s(s_\varepsilon)=p_t (s_\varepsilon > 0)$ in the closed form:

+where $p_t$ is an empirical hyperparameter and set to $0.01$.
 In this way, the threshold is determined automatically and narrowed with the SDF in the optimization, so we avoid posing a constant too strict when the surface is under-reconstructed and prune the Gaussians too far away from the surface in the end.